Methodology

 10 ptsCase studies, quantified results, testimonials, demos/artifacts, team credibility, external references, dates, claim verifiability.

-Agent / LLM Friendly Layer
+Agent / LLM Delivery Layer

 Local, Multilingual & Market Signals